Endodontist Resume Example

 You can highlight production numbers, reduced chair time, or improved patient satisfaction scores.
 For example, "Cut no-show rates by 30%" or "Boosted patient referrals by 20%."

-When you quantify your work, you show exactly what you bring to the table.
+When you quantify your work, you show exactly what you bring to the table, which is just as important to highlight in your cover letter.
 It gives recruiters real proof of your skills and value as a general dentist.

 Your skills section quickly shows recruiters what you do best.
 I see hiring managers scan this part first, especially for clinical and patient-care strengths.